Redaction in GoldFynch

 Step 3.
 Hit the Return key to save your redactions, or the Esc button to cancel the assignment.

 - To delete a page redaction, a page range, or all redaction boxes on a page, click on the trashcan icon against a line in the "Current Redactions" section of the Redactions box (visible when you are not in the 'edit' modes)

 - To delete individual redaction boxes:

-- Click on the "Start Redacting" button and then the "X" symbol in the top-right corner the redaction box then the "Stop Redacting" button to save the changes
+- When using the old document viewer layout click on the "Start Redacting" button and then the "X" symbol in the top-right corner of the redaction box and finally the "Stop Redacting" button to save the changes

 - To jump to a particular redaction in the Document Viewer, click on the arrow (next to the trashcan icon) against that redaction